ncsa/NEAT/README.md

 - Output a BAM file with the 'golden' set of aligned reads.
 These indicate where each read originated and how it should be aligned with the reference
 - Create paired tumour/normal datasets using characteristics learned from real tumour data
 - Parallelization.
 COMING SOON!
-- Low memory footprint.
-Constant (proportional to the size of the reference sequence)

 ## Examples